5l1v3r1/Deval/README.md

 * Added support for importing package level functions like flash.net.navigateToURL
 * Changed error message to print stack trace instead of just the error
+* Fixed the problem with variable scopes so that statements like `var x:int;` can be used to define variables in the local scope

 ## Todo

 * Add support for try...catch statements
 * Add the option to use import statements like `import flash.net.*;`
-* Fix the problem with variable scopes